free things to do in New York City

 Talk | An Image Dump: Sleeping Reputations and Narratives of Meaning from Five Decades of Collecting

-Professor Monroe Price presents a speed tour through a wide variety of images, a collection assembled over 50 years together with his wife, art historian Aimée Brown Price, which consists mostly of works on paper: children's drawings from a Japanese interment camp in China, examples of Kitaj's "autobiography" drawn from screened book covers, commissioned portraits of US soldiers in Iraq found in Baghdad's Green Zone, and works of obscure artists who need reputational upgrading (including large apocalyptic woodcuts, WWII ink drawings, 1920s cross country travelogue, works illustrating transformations in Russian propaganda policies, the output of a famous Mexican print workshop and transformations in Hungarian communist aesthetic practice).
-Monroe Price is on the faculty at the University of Pennsylvania's Annenberg School for Communication and at Cardozo Law School in New York.
+Professor Monroe Price presents a speed tour through a wide variety of images, a collection assembled more over 50 years together with his wife, art historian Aimée Brown Price, which consists mostly of works on paper: children's drawings from a Japanese interment camp in China, examples of Kitaj's "autobiography" drawn from screened book covers, commissioned portraits of US soldiers in Iraq found in Baghdad's Green Zone, and works of obscure artists who need reputational upgrading (including large apocalyptic woodcuts, WWII ink drawings, 1920s cross country travelogue, works illustrating transformations in Russian propaganda policies, the output of a famous Mexican print workshop and transformations in Hungarian communist aesthetic practice).
+Monroe Price is on the faculty at the University of Pennsylvania's Annenberg School for Communication and at Cardozo Law School in New York. less

 New York City, NY; NYC